Availability-based tariff: Introduction

 Bulk power purchasers can buy electricity on daily basis for short, medium and long term duration from reverse e-auction facility.
-In reverse e-auction, availability based tariff /Deviation Settlement Mechanism (DSM) is applied to settle the failed commitments by the electricity sellers or buyers The electricity prices transacted under reverse e-auction facility are far less than the prices agreed under bilateral agreements.
+In reverse e-auction, availability-based tariff / deviation settlement mechanism (DSM) is applied to settle the failed commitments by the electricity sellers or buyers The electricity prices transacted under reverse e-auction facility are far less than the prices agreed under bilateral agreements.

-For those power generators who have made power purchase agreements (PPA) with Discoms and need not participate in day ahead market (DAM) trading on daily basis, the pecking order among the power generators in a state is called merit order power generation where the lesser variable generation cost electricity producer is selected out of the available generators to maintain the normal grid frequency.
+For those power generators who have made power purchase agreements (PPA) with distribution companies and need not participate in day ahead market (DAM) trading on daily basis, the pecking order among the power generators in a state is called merit order power generation where the lesser variable generation cost electricity producer is selected out of the available generators to maintain the normal grid frequency.
 IEX is also implementing real-time round the clock trading or one hour ahead trading which will take care of intra day market dynamics.
 GoI also permitted electricity trading on exchanges with forward and derivatives contracts.

 A reverse auction is not a perfect price discovery mechanism or balanced market coupling where single price is applicable to all traders when there is no transmission constraints.
 However, when the demand is slightly more than the supply, the market discovered price (Rs/KWh) would go steeply high and vice versa.
 When there is a transmission constraint to export power to a region, the difference between the market-discovered prices of different regions are unreasonably high.
 In reverse auction trading, the buyers pay a very high price/KWh (many times more than the cost of power from the diesel generator sets) for the incremental purchases.

 In 2021, CERC proposed a grid management system where ancillary service providers are fully responsible for maintaining grid frequency within the safe range similar to prevalent practice in developed countries.
-Generators and Discoms are not required to keep the grid frequency in the permitted range under this proposal and the applicable power tariff is delinked from the grid frequency.
+Generators and distribution companies are not required to keep the grid frequency in the permitted range under this proposal and the applicable power tariff is delinked from the grid frequency.
 Observing its detrimental effects on grid safety, it was discontinued after implementing for a few weeks.